 The industry has talked about PLM managing the enterprise product record for years.
 The reality is that traditional PLM systems only created a consolidated product development record in systems only used by engineering teams, but data was still fragmented in many siloed applications and throughout product development, manufacturing, maintenance, quality management, IoT, etc. As the speed of innovation accelerates and customers are demanding more fulfilling experiences and personalized products, many companies mistakenly think that they can establish additional manual controls and build heavy customizations on top of their current PLM software to keep up.
 Attempts at doing this have only led to increasing IT costs and complexity, without tangible business improvements.
 The real problem is that these older PLM solutions weren’t designed to deliver the speed required to achieve Digital Transformation.
-Driving faster innovation means you have to think about how you can tightly link cross-functional engineering, development and quality teams with IT and the rest of the business.
+Driving faster innovation and doing it continuously means that you have tightly link cross-functional engineering, development and quality teams with IT and the rest of the business.
 This requires a new way of collaboration and data integration.

-Companies looking to pursue their own Digital Transformation and who want to accelerate product and service innovation should first consider investing in a connected applications platform that manages the complexities of the enterprise product record and unifies Bills of Material (BOMs).
-Having access to reliable product data creates a new business architecture—one with a true enterprise product record for the digital thread delivering a complete 360-degree view of a product (even creating a digital twin – you can find out “what is a digital twin” here).
+Companies looking to pursue their own Digital Transformation and who want to accelerate product and service innovation should first consider investing in a modern PLM application that manages the complexities of the enterprise product record and unifies Bills of Material (BOMs).
+Having access to reliable product data creates a new business architecture—one with a true enterprise product record for the digital thread that delivers a complete 360-degree view of a product (even creating a digital twin – you can find out “what is a digital twin” here).
 This simplification provides you with visibility into the product changes, quality and business process flows that were once hard to keep track of.

-Oracle is the only Tier1 PLM provider making significant investments to deliver this holistic and connected, next-generation, Product Lifecycle Management system.
+Oracle is the only Tier1 PLM provider making significant investments to deliver this holistic and connected, next-generation Product Lifecycle Management system.
 This is what Oracle does differently.
 It delivers a unique value proposition because PLM, SCM, CX and ERP are all on a single platform with a common data model meaning you can leverage a single enterprise product record that spans the entire business—from initial ideas in PLM through planning, manufacturing, service and customer experience—creating a true digital thread that runs thru the entire product lifecycle.
 It is not centered purely around the capabilities of the product itself anymore, but around the supply chain and customer.
-This new evolution of PLM that manages the digital thread can be called PLM 4.0.
+This new evolution of PLM that manages the digital thread is often referred to as PLM 4.0.

-Oracle has established the foundation for organizations looking to go from on-premise to the cloud.
+Oracle has established the foundation for organizations looking to go from on-premises to the cloud.
 With our customer first approach, we have built best-in-class Software-As-A-Service (SaaS) applications so you no longer need to staff an entire IT department for new product introductions (NPI) and product launches.
-With a true SaaS deployment, the cost is stable and the value of the investment always increases as we rollout more features, functions, and best practices quarterly so you can take advantage of continuous innovative capabilities at your pace.
+With a true SaaS deployment, the cost is stable, and the value of the investment always increases as we rollout more features, functions, and best practices quarterly so you can take advantage of continuous innovative capabilities at your pace.
 Access to these new capabilities means you get immediate value from built-in predictive analytics, artificial intelligence (AI), Machine Learning (ML), IoT, and digital assistants that works together to create 3D models and digital twins that turn data into preventive, predictive, proactive, and prescriptive insights.

 Oracle has a longstanding commitment to making each individual customer successful.
 Critical to this initiative is our continued support of our Agile PLM customers–not just for today, but for a lifetime, as part of our Oracle Lifetime Support Policy.
 Our customers enjoy the benefits of the industry’s most comprehensive support coverage, which provides major product and technology releases, 24x7 assistance with service requests, access to My Oracle Support including Knowledge Base, and much more.
 The Oracle Applications Unlimited program is Oracle's promise to continuously innovate it’s current applications while also delivering the next generation of Cloud applications.
 You also have access to Oracle’s product roadmap to plan upgrades, allocate resources, and secure budgets so you can tailor your business and IT strategy, enjoy reduced downtime, shorter upgrade cycles, and proven upgrade paths and methodologies.

 Oracle provides a flexible path to the cloud.
-We make it easy to augment existing Agile PLM installs with added value from PLM Cloud: Adding Innovation Management capabilities in PLM Cloud to Agile PLM provides ideation, requirements management and traceability, and portfolio management.
-Adding Product Hub Cloud to Agile PLM provides as single unified item master to your existing PLM/ERP solution forming the digital foundation for a migration to your next generation PLM.
-Product Hub Cloud simplifies your product master data management (PMDM) practices and also bridges the gap between product development and the downstream processes while adding layers of governance.
+We make it easy to augment existing Agile PLM installs with added value from Cloud PLM: Adding Innovation Management capabilities in Cloud PLM to Agile PLM provides ideation, requirements management and traceability, and portfolio management.
+Adding Cloud Product MDM (Product Hub) to Agile PLM provides as single unified item master to your existing PLM/ERP solution forming a digital foundation for a migration to your next generation of PLM.
+Cloud PLM simplifies your product master data management (PMDM) practices and also bridges the gap between product development and the downstream processes while adding layers of governance.
 These appropriate out-of-the-box integrations are available.
-Yet, if you’re a net new Oracle PLM Customer, we suggest you onboard PLM Cloud directly for quick return on innovation.
+Yet, if you’re a net new Oracle PLM Customer, we suggest you onboard Cloud PLM directly for quick return on innovation.